128technology/docs/docs/concepts_metadata.md

 96 bits = 12 bytes decimal = 0xC hex
 ```

-Any value greater than `0xC` would indicate that there are optional attributes associated with this metadata header which are guaranteed to be unencrypted.
+Any value greater than `0xC` indicates additional attributes associated with this metadata header which are guaranteed to be unencrypted.

 An example of an optional attribute which would reside in the guaranteed unencrypted section of metadata would be per-packet fabric fragment attribute.
-This attribute is not associated with any session or encryption schema and as such must not be encrypted.
+This attribute is not associated with any session or encryption schema and as such, must not be encrypted.

 ### Contextually Encrypted Attributes (Payload attributes)

-The metadata header contains a two byte payload length field which is associated with attributes that could have been encrypted.
-As such, without context, iterating over and parsing the TLVs within this section of payload is undefined behavior as they could be encrypted.
+The metadata header contains a two byte payload length field which is associated with attributes that could be encrypted.

 ## Attributes

 Attributes are optionally included TLVs that are added to the metadata header.
 They can be added to either the guaranteed unencrypted section, or in the contextually encrypted section of the metadata header.
 Each attribute will be marked with [header] or [payload] respectively to indicate in which metadata section it belongs.